-Applicants for Title II Tribal Youth Grant Program funds shall complete a 1 to 2-page Work Plan.
-This Work Plan identifies measurable goals and objectives, activities and services, the responsible parties and a timeline.
-To build the Title II Tribal Youth Grant Program Work Plan, please use the form provided below.
+Each applicant must address the goals and objectives for each chosen Program Purpose Area (PPA).
+Applicants for Title II Grant funds must complete a 1 to 2-page Project Work Plan for each PPA.
+This Project Work Plan identifies measurable goals and objectives, activities and services, the responsible parties and a timeline.
+To build the Title II Grant Program Project Work Plan, please use the form provided below.
+The Project Work Plan does NOT count toward the 15-page limit for the Proposal Narrative.